kiran94/terraform-jupyter/README.md

 jupyter lab
 ```

-When you run this you will output like this:
+When you run this you will see an output that looks like this:

 ```bash
 [C 2024-07-13 06:35:14.035 ServerApp]